Option A: npm (works everywhere with Node.js)

 # Option B: Homebrew (macOS)

-brew install --cask claude-codeVerify the installation:
+brew install --cask claude-codeTo verify the installation worked:

 claude --versionYou should see a version number.
 If you get "command not found", make sure your npm global bin directory is in your system PATH.